Synbios/is27/README.md

 [![Figure 1: Architecture of GeoServer Clutser Installation](https://geoserver-demo.s3.us-west-2.amazonaws.com/geoserver-fig1.jpg)](https://geoserver-demo.s3.us-west-2.amazonaws.com/geoserver-fig1.jpg)

+**DELIVERABLE URL**
-The public DNS of the load balancer is: http://demolb2-1655074011.us-west-2.elb.amazonaws.com/geoserver/index.html
+**The public DNS of the load balancer is:** http://demolb2-1655074011.us-west-2.elb.amazonaws.com/geoserver/index.html

 To verify if the EFS is installed, log in using the default username and password (**admin** and **geoserver**) and try to create a new store using GeoPackage.
 You should be able to install a package from **/mnt/efs_data/geodata/data_on_shared_disk.gpkg**.
 This file is stored in EFS.